The Goodwin Blog

 Be aware of potential interruptions.

 Since you’re used to living in the house, it can be easy to forget to turn off your phone notifications or not warn family members to give you some privacy during a webcam interview.
-It is also important to consider your internet connection as well as potential technical difficulties with a Zoom or Skype program.
+It is also important to consider your internet connection as well as potential technical difficulties with Zoom or Skype programs.
 Evaluate your Wi-Fi, test everything in advance, and have a plan for whatever distractions or background noise you have in your house, including children and dogs.

 Practice in front of a mirror.

 During the interview, you can see yourself in the video camera, which can be startling if you’ve never seen yourself speak.
 It’s important to get familiar with your own body language and facial expressions when you talk, and it also gets rid of some of the camera shyness.
+Practice running through sample interview questions and getting familiar with how you would look on screen.

 Mind the background.